obiannotate: edit sequence annotations

 Approximate matching #

-<PATTERN>: A DNA pattern used to match the sequence.
+--approx-pattern<PATTERN>: A DNA pattern used to match the sequence.
 Only the entries whose sequence matches the pattern are kept.
 DNA patterns are case-insensitive.
-They can be matched allowing for errors: mismatches or insertions or deletions.--allows-indels
+They can be matched allowing for errors: mismatches or insertions or deletions.--allows-indels: allows for indels during pattern DNA pattern matching (see--approx-patternoption).--pattern-error<INTEGER>: maximum number of errors allowed when searching for patterns in DNA (default 0, see--approx-patternoption).

 Selection based on the sequence identifier #